 The plea was filed before Additional District Judge Kamini Lau in the pending suit filed against Satyarthi and his wife Sumedha by Mukti Pratisthan Trust and four trustees.
 They have alleged Satyarthi and his wife embezzled huge sums of money belonging to the trust by maintaining false accounts.

-- Nobel laureate Kailash Satyarthi gets prestigious Harvard prize
+- Nobel laureate Kailash Satyarthi pitches for NGT like children’s tribunal

 - Kailash Satyarthi, Malala Yousafzai to recieve Nobel Peace prize in Oslo